 In general, you should choose which sites to visit before starting your audit.
-If you decide you need to change the number or type of sites to visit as a result of your initial findings at the central office, you must inform the member and give them enough time to prepare for the change.
+If you decide you need to change the number or type of sites to visit as a result of your initial findings at the central office, you must inform the member, justify your reason for the change and give them enough time to prepare for the change.

 In all cases, you must choose which and how many sites to visit in a way that ensures your audit can confidently verify full conformance with the RJC standard while remaining practical and feasible in economic and operative terms.
+The use of the reduced sampling size for retail outlet stores must be clearly justified on a risk basis.
 It will be up to you to consider whether non-conformances identified at an individual site are likely to affect other sites that also require corrective action.

-Things to consider when selecting sites include:
+Things to consider (and conditions for reduced retail outlet stores sampling) when selecting sites include:

-- significant variations across sites in terms of size, shift patterns and work procedures; - complexity of the different sites' management systems or processes (e.g. mining operations will have more complex systems); - maturity of the member's management systems, and your own knowledge of the member; - likely impact of the member's activities, equipment and products on human rights, environment and health and safety risks; - differences in geography, culture, language, regulatory requirements and risk profiles across sites; and - records of complaints and other relevant aspects of corrective and preventive action. - If you are doing a subsequent audit, pay particular attention to the results of previous audits when selecting sites and consider: - the number and severity of any non-conformances found; - any site-specific changes, or changes to certification scope, that have since been made; and - those sites that have not already been audited (try to visit different sites across subsequent audits, unless you have a specific reason for revisiting a particular one).
+- Significant variations across sites in terms of size, shift patterns and work procedures; - Complexity of the different sites' management systems or processes (e.g. mining operations will have more complex systems); - Maturity of the member's management systems, and your own knowledge of the member.
+If you are using the reduced sample size for retail outlet stores, you must consider the presence of effective internal audits process and grievance mechanism, including a process for employees to whistleblow/raise concerns: - Likely impact of the member's activities, equipment and products on human rights, environment and health and safety risks; - Differences in geography, culture, language, regulatory requirements and risk profiles across sites.
+If you are using the reduced sample size for retail outlet stores, you must ensure the selection covers key regions in scope and explain the basis on which the "key" regions were selected; and - · Records of complaints and other relevant aspects of corrective and preventive action.

+If you are doing a subsequent audit, pay particular attention to the results of previous audits when selecting sites and consider:

+- The number and severity of any non-conformances found.
+If a retail outlet store had Major nonconformances identified in previous certifications, then it needs to be visited again in addition to the reduced sample size; - Any site-specific changes, or changes to certification scope, that have since been made; and - Those sites that have not already been audited (try to rotate and visit different sites across subsequent audits, especially in regard to retail outlet stores, unless you have a specific reason for revisiting a particular one).